-We recognize that many veterans want to learn about programming, but cannot make it in-person.
+We recognize that many veterans and military spouses want to learn about programming, but cannot make it in-person.
 You can see our first 3 weeks of class, in detail, here.
-If you want to see all of it, let us know and if you are a veteran, we will provide it to you, free of charge.
+If you want to see all of it, let us know and if you are a veteran or military spouse, we will provide it to you, free of charge.

 We record most of the classes, and those videos can be found here.

 We will allow a few admitted students, based on special circumstances, to attend the class by video, instead of in-person.
-We do not encourage this option, as it impedes learning, but we recognize some veterans just cannot attend in person.
+We do not encourage this option, as it impedes learning, but we recognize some veterans and military spouses just cannot attend in person.

 Are spouses/families allowed?